 I can’t attend Otherworld, but I bought a ticket.
 How do I transfer it?

 Tickets for all minors will be released as part of the main sale.
 Date: TBD.

 What about caregiver tickets?

 Caregiver tickets will be released as part of the main sale.
 Date: TBD.

 Subsidy tickets are released separately from other sales.
 There is an application process involved that is posted about on the main page.

-Subsidy tickets have reached current capacity for 2023.
-There is a wait list established, but there may not be more tickets released for this year’s event
+If subsidy tickets have sold out.
+There will be a wait list established, but no guarantee there will be more tickets released for this year’s event

 Can I transfer a subsidy ticket to someone else if I cannot go to Otherworld?

 No. Subsidy tickets are non-transferable.
 If you realize that you are no longer able to attend, please request a refund directly through Eventbrite.
 You can find instructions on requesting a refund through this link.